awsdocs/aws-dms-user-guide/doc_source/CHAP_Task.CDC.md

 ### Determining a CDC native start point<a name="CHAP_Task.CDC.StartPoint.Native"></a>

 A *CDC native start point* is a point in the database engine's log that defines a time where you can begin CDC\.
-As an example, suppose that a bulk data dump has been applied to the target starting from a point in time\.
-In this case, you can look up the native start point for the ongoing replication\-only task from a point before the dump was taken\.
+As an example, suppose that a bulk data dump has already been applied to the target\.
+You can look up the native start point for the ongoing replication\-only task\.
+To avoid any data inconsistencies, carefully choose the start point for the replication\-only task\.
+DMS captures transactions that started after the chosen CDC start point\.

 Following are examples of how you can find the CDC native start point from supported source engines: